The estimated reading time for this post is 239 seconds

 An assessment is the estimation of the quality or ability of something or someone.
 It is imperative to gather complete, reliable and valid information from the person who is the recipient of an assessment.

-If you’d like to learn more about my vocational assessments, click to the the sample vocational assessment link.
-For information on any of the others, please give me a call at 515-282-7753.
+If you’d like to learn more about my vocational assessments, or any of the other many assessments available, and how I focus on individual while keeping uniqueness in mind, give me a call at 515-282-7753.
+You can also find documents for download and click on the sample vocational assessment link.
 I’m happy to help assess your client’s assessment needs!

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.